 Though these callas are white, they reveal so many other colors in their folds and shadows.

-Years ago, I first saw color in shadows in Santa Fe, where the elevation and brilliant sunlight created the most amazing shadows in the corners of adobe walls and buildings.
+Years ago, I first saw color in shadows in Santa Fe, where the elevation and brilliant sunlight created the most amazing purple and green shadows in the corners of adobe walls and buildings.
 I had never seen this where I’d grown up, in Ohio.

 Have you been to other places where you’ve seen this phenomenon of color in shadow?